A tourist's guide to regularity structures and singular stochastic PDEs: The manifold of solutions

 \end{Dem}

 \begin{Rem} { The use of the implicit function theorem actually shows that the solution $\bsu$ of the equation

-is a $C^1$ function of $f, g\in C^4$, and a smooth function of $f,g$, if $f,g\in C^\infty$.
+a smooth function of $f,g\in C^n$, for $n$ large enough.
 This gives a direct access to Taylor expansions in small noise, where $f$ is replaced by $af$, for a small positive parameter $a$, or if $f$ is the value at $a=0$ of a smooth family $f(a,\cdot)\in C^\infty$, as the solution $\bsu$ happens then to be a smooth function of the expansion parameter $a$.
 Elementary classical calculus is used to see that the derivatives of $\bsu$ with respect to the parameter $a$ are solutions of affine equations obtained by formal differentiation of equation \eqref{EqGKPZ-RS} with respect to the parameter.
 This kind of questions has a long history, under the name `stochastic Taylor expansion' in a stochastic calculus setting -- after seminal works by Azencott \cite{Azencott} and Ben Arous \cite{BenArous}, where it was used together with the stationary phase method on Wiener space to get heat kernel estimates for elliptic and sub-elliptic diffusions.
 Inahama \& Kawabi extended the approach to a rough paths setting in \cite{InahamaKawabi}, and Friz, Gassiat and Pigato made a first use of this type of ideas in a regularity structures setting in \cite{FGP}.
-The present result holds for all subcritical singular stochastic PDEs, with the above straightforward proof. } \end{Rem}
+The result of Proposition \ref{PropSolutionManifold} holds for all subcritical singular stochastic PDEs, with the above straightforward proof. } \end{Rem}